CERTCC/SSVC/doc/md_src_files/040_stakeholders-scope.md

 ### Supplier Units of Work

 On the input side of the Supplier process, Suppliers typically receive reports of vulnerabilities in one or more versions of their product.
 Part of the Supplier's task on initial report intake is to resolve the initial report into a set of products and versions that are affected by the reported vulnerability.
-On the output side, Suppliers provide fix bundles for affected products.

 Our working assumption is that for SSVC purposes, the supplier's unit of work is the combination of the vulnerability with each affected product.
 This implies the need for Suppliers to be able to resolve whatever they receive to that level of granularity in order to make best use of SSVC.